 The sale and possession of electronic cigarettes that contain nicotine is illegal without a licence under the Medicines, Poisons and Therapeutic Goods Act 2008.
 Approval has not been granted for the supply of nicotine for use in electronic cigarettes.

 It is illegal to supply electronic cigarettes that make a therapeutic claim, such as “This product will help to quit smoking.”
 Only products that are registered with the Therapeutic Goods Administration (TGA) may carry a therapeutic claim.
 There are currently no electronic cigarette products, with or without nicotine, registered with the TGA as therapeutic goods.

-Individual establishments and workplaces may develop their own policies in relation to the use of electronic cigarettes, which may include banning the use of electronic cigarettes on their premises.
+Individual establishments and workplaces may also develop their own policies in relation to the use of electronic cigarettes, which may include banning the use of electronic cigarettes on their premises.

 Electronic cigarettes have not been assessed by Australia’s medicines regulator, the Therapeutic Goods Administration (TGA), and their safety and effectiveness is unknown.
 Before a product can claim that it can help with quitting smoking or managing nicotine withdrawal symptoms, it must be assessed and approved by the TGA for safety and efficacy.

 There is currently not enough evidence to demonstrate whether electronic cigarettes are a safe and effective way to help people to quit smoking.

 Smokers wishing to quit are encouraged to talk to their general practitioner.
 There is a range of nicotine replacement therapies and prescription medications which have been approved by the Therapeutic Goods Administration and have been tested for effectiveness, as well as safety.

 Support and information is also available from the Quitline (13 78 48) or via the Quit Now website.